pivotal-cf/docs-pks/nsxt-policy-api-considerations.hbs.md

 ## <a id='nsxt-policy-runtime'></a>Network Profile

-Tanzu Kubernetes Grid Integrated Edition on vSphere with NSX supports the use of [Network Profile](./network-profiles-index.html) for modifying specific NSX settings post-installation.
+{{  vars.product }} on vSphere with NSX supports the use of [Network Profile](./network-profiles-index.html) for modifying specific NSX settings post-installation.
 A limited number of network profile use cases are not supported when using TKGI with the NSX Policy API.

-The Tanzu Kubernetes Grid Integrated Edition on vSphere with NSX Policy API does not support either the "Top Firewall" or the "Bottom Firewall" DFW Section Markers.
+The {{  vars.product }} on vSphere with NSX Policy API does not support either the "Top Firewall" or the "Bottom Firewall" DFW Section Markers.
 For more information, see [DFW Section Markers](./network-profiles-ncp-dfw.html).

-The Tanzu Kubernetes Grid Integrated Edition on vSphere with NSX Policy API does not support [NSGroups](./network-profiles-ns-groups.html) if you create the group in a domain other than the default.
+The {{  vars.product }} on vSphere with NSX Policy API does not support [NSGroups](./network-profiles-ns-groups.html) if you create the group in a domain other than the default.
 With the Policy API, a group must be part of a domain.
 The `default` domain is supported, and if you create the group using the NSX Policy interface, the group is automatically put in the `default` domain.
 However, if you use the Policy REST API to create a group in a domain other than the default, it is not supported.